 We leave the Viaduct Harbour each day and as we only rely on natural cues in the environment to locate animals – you will literally be on safari with us (it’s in the name!).

-However we do actually have a guarantee.
-Whales and dolphins are located on >95% of our trips but if in the unfortunate circumstance that we cannot locate marine mammals, then we issue complimentary vouchers.
+However we do actually have a marine mammal sighting guarantee.
+We see whales and dolphins on more than 95% of our trips.
+If we are unlucky enough not to be able to locate marine mammals, then we issue complimentary vouchers.
 These vouchers are a free ticket allowing the passenger to come back again, for free (that’s right!) until their trip locates marine mammals.
 The additional bonus is that the complimentary voucher NEVER expires.

 3) What time will we get to the animals?

-There is no set time we’re afraid to say!
-Whales & dolphins are not conditioned to run on a human schedule so there really is no telling when we will find them.
-Which leads us on to the other part of the same question - ‘get to’, there is no set destination where we will find them.
-Both the time we see them and where we find them are ultimately dependent upon where the animals are and that is more often than not, where their food is!
+There is no set time!
+We’re heading out into nature to view wild whales and dolphins in their environment, so there really is no telling when we will find them.
+Which leads us to the other part of the same question – ‘get to’, there is no set destination where we will find them.
+The time and place we find them depends on where the animals are.
+More often than not, they are wherever their food is!

-Our knowledge and 18 years of experience means we can pick up on natural cues in the environment which indicate to us where this food might be and the more people that are helping to look, the higher the chances of finding something sooner!
+Our knowledge and 20 years of experience means we can pick up on natural cues in the environment which indicate to us where this food might be.
+And the more people that are helping to look, the higher the chances of finding some wildlife!

 4) Will I get seasick?

-Here in Auckland, the Hauraki Gulf Marine Park is surrounded on 3 sides by mainland North Island to the west, south and east and 2 barrier islands to the North.
-This means that our search area is very well protected from the elements (such as swell) and you are less likely to feel the motion of the ocean than if you were out in the open ocean.
+Here in Auckland, the Hauraki Gulf Marine Park is surrounded on three sides by the mainland and two barrier islands to the north.
+This means our search area is well protected from the elements (such as swell) and you are less likely to feel the motion of the ocean than if you were out in the open sea.

-Our crew are well trained and experienced in handling passengers that are not feeling their best but you can, of course, reduce your chances of feeling seasick by taking medication in advance or trying natural remedies such as ginger (we find ginger beer and ginger nut biscuits can really help!).
-There are other options available too such as Seabands.
+Our crew are well trained and experienced in handling passengers that are not feeling their best.
+You can also reduce your chances of feeling seasick by taking medication in advance or trying natural remedies like ginger (we find ginger beer and ginger nut biscuits can really help!).
+There are other options available too, such as Seabands.
 Some of these options are available to purchase on board.

 5) Will you cancel if it’s raining?

-Our trip status is dependent on various weather conditions but actually, rain is not the main deciding factor.
-In fact, it is more often raining over land than it is the sea so whilst it may look like a not-so-nice day from your bedroom or hotel window, it may actually be a stunning day out on the water.
+Our trip status depends on various weather conditions, but rain is not the main factor.
+In fact, it often rains more over land than the sea, so while it may look like a not-so-nice day from your bedroom or hotel window, it may actually be a stunning day out on the water.

 The main weather conditions that we look at are the wind speed and direction.
-A higher wind speed causes bigger waves and therefore bumpier conditions which is not as enjoyable for our passengers (or crew!) and also can reduce the chances of locating animals.
+A higher wind speed causes bigger waves and therefore bumpier conditions.
+This is not as enjoyable for our passengers (or crew!) and can reduce the chances of locating animals.
 We have a limit to which we will safely operate the Dolphin Explorer.

 To find out more answers to your questions, head on over to our Frequently Asked Questions page